MildewMan1/Deadlock_Multiplayer/README.md

 You will need to download the 2 SFML library dlls, and a set of the "WING32" and "DLTCP" dlls (from same version) and put them into your Deadlock folder.
 If you are playing the GOG version of Deadlock, you will need to perform the GOG multiplayer patch found on the Gallius IV forums (http://forum.galliusiv.com/viewtopic.php?f=4&t=351&sid=9ac01f392614f1f161dd75da350f7344), which will add the multiplayer game button back to the main menu dialog.

 Known issues:
-1) If there are more than 2 human players, and the host player disconnects, the other 2 players will no longer be able to play.
-No current way to switch masters.
+1) If there are more than 2 human players, and the host player disconnects, the other 2 client players will no longer be able to play (no current way to switch hosts).
+I will try to implement a fix for this in 1.0.0.5 or 1.0.0.6.
 2) Unsure how a 3+ player game will play.

 Because of the way Deadlock was originally made, the developers recommended not playing multiplayer games with AI players because they will lag the host.